nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

     - Scans a running Kubernetes cluster to determine if any objects will be affected by deprication
     - Displays affected objects to the user
 - [==github.com/hcavarsan/kftray== ⭐](https://github.com/hcavarsan/kftray) Manage multiple kubectl port-forward commands with a menu bar or a TUI app, with support for UDP and proxy connections through Kubernetes clusters, and gitops-like state sync with github.
+- [kondense 🌟](https://github.com/unagex/kondense) Kondense is an automated resource sizing tool.
+It runs as a sidecar in kubernetes pods.

 ## kubetail